C4erries/wave-mq/README.md

-��# wave-mq
+# wave-mq

 Single-node log-based message broker in Go, designed to grow into a small but realistic Kafka-like cluster.
 It provides a custom binary protocol, a minimal MQTT 3.1.1/5.0 frontend (QoS0/1), consumer groups with broker-side offsets, and segmented WAL storage with sparse indexes and retention.

+For a detailed architectural overview (in Russian) see: `docs/architecture.md`.

 ## Project Status

 > ⚠️ Clustering, Raft, and follower replication are **experimental**.
 Expect breaking changes, resets during development, and behavior suitable only for demos/labs.
 Run with replication disabled (`-replication=false`) if you need a stable single-node broker.

 - Core single-node broker (storage, binary protocol, MQTT, consumer groups, HTTP UI/API) - implemented and suitable for local experiments and demos.
 - Topic metadata persistence (`metadata.log`) - implemented; topics and partitions survive broker restart and are recovered on startup.
-In clustered modes `metadata.log` should be viewed as a **local cache**; the controller’s view of the cluster is authoritative.
+In clustered modes `metadata.log` should be viewed as a **local cache**; the controller's view of the cluster is authoritative.
 - Cluster metadata layer (controller + `/api/cluster`) - implemented for single-node and small multi-broker clusters.
 A Raft-based controller is available via `-controller=raft` (single-node or multi-peer) and is currently an **experimental** clustered mode; `-controller=single` keeps the simpler in-memory controller.
 - Replication path (leader <-> follower) - binary client (`BinaryReplicator`) and partition replicator (`PartitionReplicator` + WAL sink + ISR reporting) are implemented and exercised with RF=2 scenarios.
 RF>1 clustering is **intended for lab and demo use**, not production; clients should write/read to leaders (followers return `ErrNotLeader` / HTTP 409 with `leaderBrokerID`), metadata exposes leader/replica layout for routing, and replication metrics (`wavemq_replication_lag_offsets`, `wavemq_replication_applied_total`) track follower progress.
 - Multi-node / Raft-backed controller quorum - available for local multi-broker clusters as an experimental feature.
 Basic failover and rolling restart scenarios have tests; further operational hardening, durable Raft state on disk, and stronger guarantees are ongoing work.